panzixiang/jekyll-now/_posts/2018-4-1-arXivtag.md

 I'm planning to divide this into a few logical parts:
 1. Getting, cleaning, wrangling with data (takes way more time than you think)
+2. Some NLP work
-2. The real NLP work, more on the LDA model
+3. More on the LDA model
-3. Some cool visualizations
+4. Some cool visualizations
-4. Building and testing various ML models
+5. Building and testing various ML models
-5. Possible future work
+6. Possible future work